 Or… turn yourself into a field mouse and then build the snowman…

 If you suspect you are one of these writers, and you are given the writing prompt:

 Describe how to build a snowman

 consider all of the options available to you.

 • You are not a human, but a field mouse coming out of a den during winter.
-You are building a field-mouse-sized snowman and even one wet, spring snowflake feels heavy and difficult to carry for the tiny, whiskered architect.
+You are building a field-mouse-sized snowman and even one wet, spring snowflake feels heavy and difficult to carry for a tiny whiskered architect.

 • You are building a snowman in summer, and you have to do it from the shavings of ice cubes from your icebox.
-You quickly transport the shavings out to the shade of your garage, the coolest place you can find, but they are melting, and you’ve only got minutes before they become a grease-stained puddle.
+You quickly transport the shavings out to the shade in your garage, the coolest place you can find, but they are melting, and you’ve only got minutes before they become a grease-stained puddle.
 You need to build this snowman, though, because he knows the answer to a question that you must have answered.

 • The snowman is slowly coming alive as you build it, reaching for things and helping you with his spindly twig arms.

 The possibilities really are too many to list!

 For the writing assignment to be complete, you still have to build a snowman.
 But, if familiar circumstances make you feel stuck and invented circumstances make you feel free, ask your teacher if you can work with a writing prompt in this way.